The energy change in a chemical reaction is the difference in the amount of the stored chemical energy between the products and the reactants.

 Now, let’s talk about the woking of a fuel cell.

-We have an anode (positive electrode) which provided electrons to the cathode (negative electrode) and these electrodes are immersed in an electrolyte (to conduct electricity).
+We have an anode (positive electrode) that provided electrons to the cathode (negative electrode) and these electrodes are immersed in an electrolyte (to conduct electricity – electrolysis).

 Mostly hydrogen is provided to the anode where it is oxidised and hydrogen ions are produced.
 Oxygen is provided at the cathode where hydrogen ions gain electrons and react with oxygen to produce water.